temporalio/documentation/docs-src/concepts/what-is-a-worker-identity.md

 **What are some recommended approaches?**

-To overcome the limitations of the default Worker Identity, it is recommended to set a meaningful Worker Identity that can be linked back to the corresponding machine, process, execution context, or log stream.
+It is recommended that you ensure that the Worker Identity can be linked back to the corresponding machine, process, execution context, or log stream.
+In some execution environment, this may require that you explicitely specify the Worker Identity.

 Here are some approaches: